marcmylemans/marcmylemans.github.io/_posts/2026-06-22-home-server-now-what-5-things.md

 > On a fresh Proxmox install without a subscription, the enterprise update repository will throw an error until you switch to the no-subscription repository.
-That's the most common "why won't it update" wall beginners hit. `\[VERIFY: current Proxmox repo names and update commands]`
+That's the most common "why won't it update" wall beginners hit.
 {: .prompt-warning }

 ## 6\.
 Write down what you did (the one everyone skips)